walles/loadviz/README.md

 - Release the first public version on GitHub
 - Package using HomeBrew
 - Stop using CPU when the menu bar isn't visible
+- Draw system load as a cloud rather than an upside down fire

 [create new release]: https://github.com/walles/loadviz/releases/new